JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 # Raspberry Pi 3

-This here is a installation and configuration guide for setting up the Friday assistant on a Raspberry Pi.
-The guide was developed on a linux laptop but it should translate pretty well to mac too.
+This is the installation and configuration guide for setting up Friday on a Raspberry Pi.
+The guide was developed on a Linux laptop.

 - [Prerequisites](#prerequisites)
 - [Setting up the Raspberry Pi](#setting-up-the-raspberry-pi)